How to Copy File and Folder Paths in Windows 11

 In File Explorer, browse to the location you want to copy, right-click in the address box, and select either Copy address or Copy address as text as highlighted below.

-Doing this will copy the path of the folder or directory you are in and save it to the clipboard.
+Doing this will copy the path of your folder or directory and save it to the clipboard.
 Then, CTRL + V or paste will paste the path from the clipboard to where you want it.

 That should do it!